By Alka Shukla Apr. 16, 2018

 Unfortunately, an independent India has been unable to break free from this disgraceful legacy.
 There’s enough testimony of rampant rapes and murders throughout the communal rioting history of this nation right from 1947 through 1984 Punjab, 2002 Gujarat, 2013 Muzaffarnagar and beyond – all highlighting the perpetuation of sexual violence as a grisly political tool.
 In fact, Veer Savarkar, considered one of the founding fathers of Hindutva, encouraged Hindu men to consider rape as a political tool.
 In his 1966 Marathi book Six Glorious Epochs of Indian History, he wrote, “It was a religious duty of every Muslim to kidnap and force into their religion, non-Muslim women.”

 For one, this wasn’t a case of a frenzied mob plundering and pillaging anything that came in the way.
 It was a premeditated act carried out with a specific purpose.
-Two, the vulgar confidence of the perpetrators in their political clout convincing them of their comfortable places above the law – at least in their heads, couldn’t have possibly come from nothing.
-Even as active attempts are being made by certain sections to de-link this rape from the political milieu, how does one overlook acts like formation of Hindu Ekta Manch with at least two BJP leaders on their side or the obscene protest of local lawyers – byproducts of ugly arrogance?
+Two, the vulgar confidence that perpetrators exhibited in their political clout convincing them of their comfortable places above the law – at least in their heads, couldn’t have possibly come from nothing.
+Even as active attempts were made by certain sections to de-link this rape from the political milieu, how does one forget acts like formation of Hindu Ekta Manch with at least two BJP leaders on their side or the obscene protest of local lawyers – byproducts of ugly arrogance?

 It is somewhere in between these lines that the Unnao rape case can be read as well.
 Of course, the power-abuse dynamic in the Unnao victim’s case played out differently with the tainted MLA flexing all the muscle he could to avoid arrest.
 But when was the last time you saw ruffians wielding tirangas in support of a rape accused?